Hepatitis C Disease Progression

 The Fibroscan is another test for measuring liver damage.
 It is a machine that works by sending radio waves through the liver to gauge the level of damage (if any) of the liver.
 This test may be used with various blood tests to gauge the health of the liver.
 Fibroscan is now replacing the liver biopsy because it is a painless procedure, unlike the liver biopsy.
 There are also various combinations of blood tests that are used to monitor the liver.

 Chronic HCV infection can lead to the development of fibrous tissue in the liver (fibrosis and at later stages, cirrhosis), fat accumulation in the liver (steatosis), liver cancer, and end-stage liver failure.
 In severe cases, a person may require a liver transplant.

 Fibrosis and cirrhosis occur when liver cells are damaged or killed and healthy liver tissue is replaced with fibrotic tissue.
 Extensive scar tissue can impair the flow of blood through the liver and cause blood to back up, leading to further loss of liver function and complications.

-Compensated cirrhosis means that the liver is heavily scarred but still able to perform most of its vital functions; people with compensated cirrhosis may exhibit few or no symptoms, but need more careful monitoring.
+Compensated cirrhosis means that the liver is heavily scarred but still able to perform most of its vital functions; people with compensated cirrhosis may exhibit few symptoms, but need more careful monitoring.